Afjunior18/Simpsons-Memory-Game/README.md

     ![Removal border radius](docs/removal-border-radius.png)

     **Result**: While the mentioned adjustments led to a significant improvement, a slight border artifact still persisted on the initial clicks of each game.
+As shown in [Bug Border Artifact 01](docs/error.png) and [Bug Border Artifact 02](docs/error01.png).
 Further investigation is required for a complete resolution.

 ## Deployment